robertdebock/robertdebock.github.io/_posts/2019-01-15-a-big-thanks-to.md

 # A big thanks to ... many

-My parents, sister and family have been on a holiday to Lanzarote, Spain during christmast and new-year.
+My parents, sister and family have been on a holiday to Lanzarote, Spain during Christmas and new-year.
 11 people in total, 6 adults, 5 children.

 During this holiday our oldest got sick.
 It started as a fever but did not get better, even afer some 2 weeks.